agarcia@hackerone.com

 Rule #3: Bugs Everywhere

 One of the most common things I hear from people starting in bug bounty is to go and ask for private invites without even trying to hack on public programs.
 Many hackers have the incorrect perception that public programs, because of the fact that they are open to everyone, don’t have bugs to be found.
 Well, let me tell you this, that’s simply not true.
 There are bugs everywhere, in public programs, in private programs, in challenges, everywhere.
-Vulnerability disclosure programs also have a lot of bugs to be found, VDPs are the bug bounty programs that don’t offer bounties, which might be a good opportunity to learn in the first stages of your career.
+Vulnerability disclosure programs also have a lot of bugs to be found, VDPs are the bug bounty programs that don’t offer bounties, which might be a good opportunity to learn in the first stages of your career (but up to you if you want to spend your time for free).
 What all types of programs have in common is that you just need to sit in the chair and invest the time.
 Have you ever thought about how many lines of code a huge company like Yahoo, Alibaba, Epic Games and others push daily?
 Thousands for sure!
 Each submission might be adding a new bug to their codebase and is up to you to find that bug.
 If you can get a private invite, then it is great, but don’t get discouraged if you don’t.
 Pick a public program and spend time on it, there are many amazing public programs to hack and I can promise you will find bugs if you invest time and try hard enough.

 Rule #4: Never take a bounty for granted